The smallest particles in ground coffee are called “fines”.

-But it wasn’t as clear as with the dry grind (not this far anyway, maybe it can be done better).
-Because with the water the particles swell up and kind of integrate with the fines.
+But it wasn’t as clear as with the dry grind (but maybe it can be done better ?).
+Because with the water, the particles swell up and kind of integrate with the fines.

 Here microscopy of a normal grind after a V60 extraction.
 You can kind of make out how small particles are attached to bigger one.
 But they don’t stand out as clear as in the dry grind.

 Photo 10: sifted grind, the 400 – 1100 μm fraction